jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/oscp-journey/index.md

 source: https://unsplash.com/photos/dYEuFB8KQJk
 ---

+Before taking the exam,
+I already had years of work experience as a penetration tester at `Fluid Attacks`.
+So,
+I already knew how to perform a [penetration test](../../solutions/penetration-testing/) and how to build a technical report of my findings.
+However,
-Before taking the exam I already had years of work experience as a penetration tester at `Fluid Attacks`.
-So, I already knew how to perform a penetration test and how to build a technical report of my findings.
-However, if you don't have any work experience on the field or you're just starting out, this post may help you pass your exam.
+if you don't have any work experience on the field or you're just starting out, this post may help you pass your exam.

 The most important phase on a penetration test is scanning.
 Here you will use tools to get information about your target, such as its